Billy McKinney Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers' 3.81 team ERA ranks seventh across all MLB pitching staffs.
+- The Rangers have the sixth-ranked team ERA across all league pitching staffs (3.78).

-- The Rangers surrender the fifth-fewest home runs in baseball (76 total, one per game).
+- Rangers pitchers combine to allow 76 home runs (one per game), the fifth-fewest in the league.

-- In his most recent time out on Saturday against the Toronto Blue Jays, the right-hander tossed six innings, giving up two earned runs while surrendering six hits.
+- His most recent time out came on Sunday against the Toronto Blue Jays, when the righty threw 2 1/3 innings, surrendering six earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.